-- 49. Every police officer shall give information to the health officer of any offence which he knows or has reason to believe has been committed against this Law. - Sanitary inspectors to have powers of constables - 50.
-Every sanitary inspector while acting as such shall, by virtue of his appointment and without being sworn in, be deemed to be a police officer and have all powers and privileges of a police officer for the purpose of the execution of his duty under this Law.
+- (2) Any occupier declining to give or wilfully misstating the name or address either of himself or of the owner shall be liable to a fine of one hundred naira. - 49.
+Every police officer shall give information to the health Duties of officer of any offence which he knows or has reason to believe has police. been committed against this Law. - 50.
+Every sanitary inspector while acting as such shall, by Sanitary virtue of his appointment and without being sworn in, be deemed inspectors to have to be a police officer and have all powers and privileges of a police powers of officer for the purpose of the execution of his duty under this Law. constables.